Prevention of Injuries from Manual-Handling TasksJanuary 8, 2013 - 2 minutes read

 In a church environment, even activities such as stacking chairs could create the potential for muscular strain and fatigue.
 It’s important that such tasks are shared and not left to be managed by one person alone.
 Working in pairs or teams can help share the load and may greatly reduce the risk for personal injury.

 More information on manual handling can be found through the SafeWork Australia website if required.
+Also go here for more articles on creating healthy workplaces.

 Tags: employees, health & safety, volunteers